 The flying display began at noon, and continued until 15:30.
 The show started strong with a spectacular demonstration by the Red Arrows.
 Toronto is one of the most important Canadian cities scheduled on the Red Arrows 2019 Western Hawk Tour, and one which the team had not visited since 2002.
 The Hawk T.1s used by the Red Arrows are more powerful and faster than the Snowbirds CT-114s, which allows them to perform technical feats such as the Tornado, Corkscrew and Palm Split – but the team also stands out for its historical formations paying homage to the 50th anniversary of Concorde’s first flight, the 50th anniversary of the Apollo moon landing and a tribute to the Avro Lancaster.

-Later came a demonstration from the MiG-15 UTI, piloted by Richard “Coop” Cooper, affectionately.
-Richard Cooper is the president and chairman of the CIAS and is a former CF-18 and Snowbird pilot.
+Later came a demonstration from the MiG-15 UTI, piloted by Richard “Coop” Cooper, the president and chairman of the CIAS.
 We then witnessed a brief flypast from the Red Arrows’ support plane, the Airbus A400M Atlas.